etherlinkcom/docs/docs/building-on-etherlink/development-toolkits.md

 **Anvil**: Local Ethereum node, akin to Ganache, Hardhat Network.\
 **Chisel**: Fast, utilitarian, and verbose solidity REPL.

-### Deploying and Verifying Contracts with Foundry
+### Deploying and verifying contracts with Foundry

 For the most up to date information on how to deploy and verify a smart contract, check out the [guide](https://book.getfoundry.sh/forge/deploying) provided by the Foundry team!